GeoscienceAustralia/galileoQC/publicREADME.md

 ## More Installation Details

 This sections provides some additional hints and help for the installation of the dependencies of __pe*ga*susQC__.
-Create and activate your virtual environment first, then install python, then GMT, and then the rest of the dependencies.
+Create and activate your virtual environment first, then install python, then pip, and then the rest of the dependencies.

 ### Virtual Environment